Religious behaviour: Academic study

 Religious behaviour is seldom studied for itself.
 When it is given attention at all, it is usually studied as an illustration of the religious images, like in comparative religion and cultural anthropology, or as part of the study of man in the social sciences.

 Studies can look at both beliefs and actions; for example, studies in the UK looked at people’s attitude to God and the afterlife, as well as actions such as worship attendance and prayer.
 Other surveys may look at similar actions.

 Religious behaviour is part of a larger area of human behaviour; as such, studies and opinions are always changing.

 Controversies

 Persecution

 Opposition to religious behaviour can lead to Religious Persecution, where certain individuals and groups are seen as 'separate' and unwelcome due to their beliefs or actions.

 Behaviour in sacred spaces

-Christian

-There are a number of etiquette rules which would include showing up about five or 10 minutes early to allow some time of prayer and "to be ready to participate in the Mass."
+In Christianity, there are a number of etiquette rules which would include showing up about five or 10 minutes early to allow some time of prayer and "to be ready to participate in the Mass."
 Other suggestions may include when to stand, sit or kneel, the use of candles or touching of icons.